Quasi-Monte Carlo and Multilevel Monte Carlo Methods for Computing Posterior Expectations in Elliptic Inverse Problems: Introduction

 Typically, the posterior distribution is intractable, in the sense that direct sampling is unavailable.
 One way to circumvent this problem is to use a Markov chain Monte Carlo (MCMC) approach to sample from the posterior distribution \cite{robert_casella,kst13,crsw13,hss13,cmps14}.
 However, for large-scale applications where the number of input parameters is typically large and the solution of the forward model expensive, MCMC methods require careful tuning and may become infeasible in practice.

-{An alternative approach, considered in this paper, is to note that posterior expectations can be written as the ratio of two prior expectations, both involving the {\em likelihood}.
+{An alternative approach, considered in this paper, is to note that any given posterior expectation can be written as the ratio of two prior expectations, both involving the {\em likelihood}.
 The denominator is the normalising constant in Bayes' rule, namely the expected value under the prior of the likelihood.
 The numerator is similar, but the likelihood is weighted by the test function of interest.} This approach has already been considered in \cite{ss12,ss13,ss14}, where the prior expectations are computed using adaptive sparse grid techniques.
 Similar ideas are also found in \cite{apss15} in the context of importance sampling.
 The focus of this work is to use sampling methods to compute the prior expectations, which are also well-suited to the case of high dimensional inputs.
-In particular, we investigate the use of Monte Carlo (MC), quasi-Monte Carlo (QMC) \cite{niederreiter,ks05,kss12,gknsss15} and multilevel Monte Carlo (MLMC) \cite{giles08,heinrich01,bsz11,tsgu13,anst14,ehm14} methods.
+In particular, we investigate the use of Monte Carlo (MC), quasi-Monte Carlo (QMC) \cite{niederreiter,ks05,kss12,gknsss15} and multilevel Monte Carlo (MLMC) \cite{giles08,heinrich01,bsz11,tsgu13,anst14,ehm14} methods. { The work is closely related to the independent works \cite{dggs16,dggs16_2,gp16} that also investigate the use of QMC methods in computing posterior expectations.
+The papers \cite{dggs16,dggs16_2} are narrower in the range of problems considered.
+Their analysis is based on holomorphy arguments which require uniformly bounded coefficients, thus excluding the Gaussian case considered here.
+On the other hand, the range of methods considered is wider and includes higher-order QMC and multilevel QMC methods.
+The work \cite{gp16} investigates the use of higher order QMC methods for computing posterior expectations arising from partial differential equations posed on random domains, again in the case of bounded parameters.}